 Graphic Design/Digital Media/Advertising/Public Relations: In many of these career fields, it is becoming increasingly acceptable and even advisable to add design elements to your resume.
 Consider adding a pop of color, logo or other unique components to your resume.
 Having such a resume can further showcase your stated skills in using design software.
 Despite the design, the same basic components of the resume are still very important: Use strong action verbs, quantify your results and focus on relevant experience first.
 The following example shows how an art major has effectively shared her unique skillset.
 VIEW ART MAJOR EXAMPLE

-Sciences/Health: When applying for science-related positions, it can be important to clearly demonstrate specific technical skills in a section closer to the top of your resume.
+Sciences/Technical/Health: When applying for science-related positions, it can be important to clearly demonstrate specific technical skills in a section closer to the top of your resume.
 Depending on your background, you may want to highlight specific lab skills, computer programming languages or software skills you possess.
 This resume provides an example of how to leverage these skills on your resume.
 VIEW SCIENCE EXAMPLE.

 For health students, you will want to highlight your related experience, which may include clinical experience and/or volunteer experience in the local community.
 You should also connect with the Reed-Yorke Health Professions Advising Office on campus to better understand the application process to premed and allied health graduate programs.
 The following example may give you some ideas for how to share this experience on your resume.
 VIEW HEALTH EXAMPLE